Keys to Effective Shade Taking

 Shade Taking - Figure 5

-Color perception is a complicated process in humans.
-It relies on the complexity of neurons in the brain, the physical limits of light, and the reflectiveness of light on objects.
+Humans perceive color through a complex process that involves neurons in the brain, the physical limitations of light, and the reflection of light off objects.

 Special Thanks